Russian authorities suspend operations of Navalny's offices - WTMJ

 “Labeling us as extremists — contrary to the common sense and to the laws of this country, because obviously we’re not involved in any extremism — is quite a serious attack on our organization.
 We will have to survive in completely different conditions,” Sobol said.
 “But I am sure our work won’t stop.”

 The case against Navalny’s foundation and regional offices will heard by the Moscow City Court behind closed doors.
-It remains unclear what evidence the authorities have against the organizations, as they have declared the case files a state secret, according to Navalny’s allies.
+It remains unclear what evidence the authorities have against the organizations, because some of the case files contain state secrets, according to Navalny’s allies.

+Navalny’s team said they prepared a motion at his behest to allow him to participate in the court proceedings.
+“To carry out these court proceedings without the public is absurd.
+But to ban the work of Navalny’s headquarters without Navalny is even more absurd.
+And it’s not just absurd, it’s illegal,” the team said in a statement on Navalny’s blog, promising to file the motion “shortly.”

 Associated Press journalist Kostya Manenkov in Moscow contributed.